MixoLusaK/Reinforcement-Learning-Assignment/README.md

 This project demonstrates **training and evaluating reinforcement learning (RL) agents** on the [Crafter](https://github.com/danijar/crafter) environment using [Stable-Baselines3 (SB3)](https://stable-baselines3.readthedocs.io/).

-The main goal is to help students and researchers learn how to:
+The main goal is learn how to:
 - Train an RL agent on a **partially observable environment (POMDP)**
 - Incorporate **improvements** such as reward shaping and image preprocessing
 - Compare performance between **PPO** (Proximal Policy Optimization) and **DQN** agents